nullgrim/user-networking/README.md

 ## Description

-This project aims to migrate JSON data into a relational database with PostGIS extension using Fastify for the backend.
+This project aims to migrate JSON data into a relational database with Sequelize ORM, using Fastify for the backend.
 The formatted data is then used to generate a networking chart on the frontend using Next.js, Tailwind CSS, and the Nivo chart library.
 The primary purpose is to visualize relationships between users and allow users to add new connections.

 ## Features